narlove/hangman/README.md

 # Hangman
 ## Description
 This is just the standard hangman game.
 Currently, there is no UI.
+The possible words are extracted from the './words.json' file, and have been copied over from another developer.
 ## Quick information
  - Written in Javascript
  - Through the use of Node.js